Yachting Monthly experts share the problems they have most often faced when anchoring, and how they troubleshoot their way out

 This technique is likely to be most effective when anchored on warp or moored to a buoy, and in a steady wind.

 Some cruising yachts rig roll-damping equipment, which is intended to reduce the amplitude of rolling and break the rhythm.

 One time-honoured method is a steadying sail set as high as possible, to exert the maximum restraining leverage as the mast oscillates.

-In the picture above, the weight of an in a stable dinghy is used to inhibit roll.
+In the picture above, the weight of a stable dinghy is used to inhibit roll.

 Submerged roll dampers are less likely to cause trouble in strong winds.

 One of the simplest designs is a triangular ‘ flopper stopper’, a board weighted at its apex and suspended by a three-part bridle.

 The boom is swung out, restrained by a fore guy, and the board suspended from its end, underwater.